Islip railway station: History

 On 1 October 1850 the Buckinghamshire Railway opened Islip station as a double tracked two-platform station with a goods shed.

 From 1 January 1968 British Railways withdrew passenger services from the Buckinghamshire Railway between Oxford and Bletchley and closed all intermediate stations including Islip;

 In 1987 Network SouthEast reintroduced passenger services on the Oxford to Bicester Line and on 13 May 1989 Islip was reopened as a single platform unstaffed halt.

 The station closed to rail traffic on 15 February 2014 (the last trains having run late on 14 February) in order to allow upgrade of the line between Oxford and Bicester.
-Reopening was planned for May 2015, but was later delayed until 26 October 2015.
+Reopening was planned for May 2015, but was later delayed until 25 October 2015.
+The rebuilt Islip station has 2 platforms, with a car park for 23 spaces.

 Services

 From December 2008 the service on Mondays to Saturdays was improved with an evening service and a doubling of the service on Saturdays.
 There were 11 trains on Mondays to Thursdays, 12 on Fridays and 13 on Saturdays.
 From May 2009 further improvements saw extra trains during the daytime on Mondays to Fridays and a new all-year round Sunday service, with trains every 90 minutes.

 On 22 May 2011 Chiltern Railways took over all passenger operations from this station from the previous operator First Great Western.
-This was in advance of the new London Marylebone to Oxford service which was due to start in 2013, but was later delayed to 26 October 2015.
+This was in advance of the new London Marylebone to Oxford service which was due to start in 2013, but was later delayed to 25 October 2015.

-The station will have a car park with 26 standard car spaces plus two for passengers with reduced mobility.
-It will also have parking for 10 pedal cycles.
+As of March 2024 Islip has a limited service, approximately a 2 hourly service to Oxford/London Marylebone with some additional peak time services Monday to Friday.